phOnion/framework/docs/index.md

 - Route's now can be initialized using a custom classes instead of the old approach with matchers/parsers
 - Modularity is now possible through combination of appropriate PrefixRoutes and Application (no more delegate classes)

 Content Negotiation is something that is planned but since it is not so trivial task, it is postponed for future minor release

-*NOTICE*
-There is no and there will not be an ORM, Template Engine or anything along those lines.
-There are plenty of those already available, there is no need to reinvent the wheel.

-- ORM:
-  - Doctrine (1 and 2)
-  - Eloquent
-  - Propel
-- Template Engine:
-  - Smarty
-  - Twig
-  - Blade
-  - Plates

 ## Requirements